 17. Mimosusagawa Park

-While I could only just scratch the surface in three days, there is no shortage of things to do in Yamaguchi.
-If you’re a foreign tourist it’s also easy to travel around the prefecture quite cheaply, since you can purchase a bus pass that gets you all around the prefecture.
+While I could only just scratch the surface in three days, there’s no shortage of things to do in Yamaguchi.
+For foreign tourists it’s also easy to travel around the prefecture quite cheaply, since you can purchase a bus pass that gets you all around the prefecture.